dojo/dojo.io/site/source/cookbook/widgets/i18n-use-localization.md

 export default messages;
 ```

-6. Create a widget which uses localised messages, for example in `src/widgets/MyLocalisedWidget.ts`:
+6. Create a widget which uses localized messages, for example in `src/widgets/MyLocalizedWidget.ts`:

 ```ts
 import { v } from '@dojo/widget-core/d';